ATStahl/CBEM/README.md

 All lines of code provided in the scripts in this repository can be copied and pasted directly into the Earth Engine Code Editor (https://code.earthengine.google.com/) once a user account has been created.
 Comments above each block of code indicate what those lines accomplish and how they can be adapted to different study areas or timeframes.
 Note that “//” marks text that will be disregarded by GEE, so such lines can be copied directly into the Code Editor for quick reference.
 In some instances, “//” are used to prevent lines of code from being executed during a given model run.
 This helps to manage performance and keep each run of the script within the memory limitations of GEE.

 Additional Notes:
 In Earth Engine, "Assets" provide a way of importing GIS files that were created outside of GEE.
 They also enable the user to save outputs from a previous run of the script so that they can be imported back into the script for quick analysis with minimal memory usage.
 The comment lines below are simply a note to indicate that some of the objects used in this script are stored as Assets, either before any lines are executed (e.g., the study area outline) or during the execution of the script (e.g., hand-drawn polygons and classified image composites).
 Below we have added two lines of code to create a simple rectangular polygon outlining the study are for this script.
-It covers the area analyzed by Stahl et al. 2021 (available in this repository as a zipped shapefile: HUC8_outline_SHP.zip.
+It covers the area analyzed by Stahl et al.(in review), available in this repository as a zipped shapefile: HUC8_outline_SHP.zip.

 If you wish to analyze a different area, you have three options.
 (1)	Enter bounding coordinates (longitude, latitude in decimal degrees) to outline a study area anywhere on the globe.